vuksa/RuntimePermissionsExtended/README.md

 * *`permissions`* - the requested permissions.
 Never null.
 * *`grantResults`* - the grant results for the corresponding permissions.
 * *`onPermissionGranted`* - lambda block that will be executed if permission is granted.
-* *`onPermissionGranted`* - lambda block that will be executed if permission is denied.
+* *`onPermissionDenied`* - lambda block that will be executed if permission is denied.

 >**Important Note:** Currently, these permission extensions are only able to handle one permission request at the time.
 Requesting two or more permissions in single permission request is yet to be implemented.